Committed to the House of God, the Church

-Summary: This sermon outline looks at the Psalmist's great love for the “house of God.”
+- Summary: We'll look at the Psalmist's great love for the “house of God.”
 In the New Testament, the Church is the house of God!

-•• Jesus Himself had great respect for that house:
+•• Jesus Himself had great respect for the house of the living God:

 • “...Christ loved the church and gave himself up for her...”
 (Ephesians 5:25).

 Psalms 27:4-6 One thing I ask of the LORD, this is what I seek: that I may dwell in the house of the LORD all the days of my life, to gaze upon the beauty of the LORD and to seek him in his temple.
 For in the day of trouble he will keep me safe in his dwelling; he will hide me in the shelter of his tabernacle and set me high upon a rock.
 Then my head will be exalted above the enemies who surround me; at his tabernacle will I sacrifice with shouts of joy; I will sing and make music to the LORD.

 - •• [vs. 4] “One thing I ask...” — a single-minded focus.
 I am a “house of the Lord” believer.

 •• “This is what I seek” — His House!
 Not a casual, random following after God.
 No, but a focused, targeted goal: the House of the Lord.